 What’s interesting is that according to Kilkenny’s ABC MMA database page he was indefinitely suspended from 2011 to March 2017 for a badly broken arm he incurred while fighting in Lethbridge.
-A note on Kilkenny’s ABC database page said that the suspension could only be lifted by the issuing commission pending suitable doctor clearance accepted at the discretion of the Lethbridge commission.
+A note on Kilkenny’s ABC database page said that the suspension could only be lifted by the issuing commission, pending suitable doctor clearance accepted at the discretion of the Lethbridge commission.
 The official result from his bout with Hague wasn’t listed, as it was a special rules “no ground fighting” match contested with MMA gloves.
 In essence, it was a stand-up only MMA bout.
 The reason for the unique ruleset was Hague was still under exclusive MMA contract in Russia.
-Calling the fight “Superboxing” was simply a loophole to allow himto get around the contract.
+Calling the fight “Superboxing” was simply a loophole to allow him to get around the contract.
 For all intents and purposes this was an MMA bout without submissions or ground fighting allowed.

-The results for the Rumble in the Cage show, which was promoted by UFC fighter Jordan Mein’s father, longtime coach and fighter Lee Mein (who also fought in a Superboxing match in the main event) were submitted by Lethbridge Executive Director Bernie Pohl the night of the event.
-The results submitted for the four Superboxing fighters’ bouts, which cannot be listed on the MMA database as “Superboxing” is not MMA as defined by the Unified Rules, were listed as “TBD” or “to be decided,” but all of their medical suspensions were logged “to ensure fighter safety” according to Jenness.
+The results for the Rumble in the Cage show, which was promoted by UFC fighter Jordan Mein’s father, longtime coach and fighter Lee Mein (who also fought in a Superboxing match in the main event), were submitted by Lethbridge Executive Director Bernie Pohl the night of the event.
+The results submitted for the four Superboxing fighters’ bouts on the card, which cannot be listed on the MMA database since “Superboxing” is not technically MMA as defined by the Unified Rules, were all listed as “TBD” or “to be decided,” but all of their medical suspensions were logged “to ensure fighter safety,” according to Jenness.
 Hague’s 60-day mandatory rest period was issued per the rules of Lethbridge and was logged the day after the bout.